Ryanair claims it had to fly empty jet from Paris because of quarantine rules

 “There are 22 other nations that you can fly from, or you can come through the UK,” he said.

-He noted that while the Republic’s inoculation programme was beginning to lag Europe’s, the EU was planning for measures including vaccination passports from June on the basis of an improving public health situation.
+He noted that while the Republic’s vaccine programme was beginning to lag Europe’s, the EU was planning for measures including vaccination passports from June on the basis of an improving public health situation.

 “We have gone the exact opposite route, excluding the Austrians, French, Belgians and Italians because they have got some sort of public health programme while we are whiter than white,” Mr Wilson said.